yellobyte/SoapESP32/README.md

 The library has been successfully tested so far with the following DLNA media servers: **DiXim**, **Twonky**, **UMS** (Universal Media Server), **Jellyfin**, **Emby**, **Kodi**, **Plex**, **Serviio**, **Subsonic**, **MinimServer**, **QNAP-DLNA** and **Windows Media Player**.

 Integrating this library into your ESP32 Arduino projects is easy.
-For detailed info have a look at the many [examples](https://github.com/yellobyte/soapESP32/blob/main/examples) included.
+For detailed infos have a look at the many [examples](https://github.com/yellobyte/soapESP32/blob/main/examples) included.
 Below the basics for searching and printing media servers in your local network.
 ```c
 ...
 #include "SoapESP32.h"